Sudoku Puzzles

 Normal sudoku rules apply.
 All cages, denoted by a non-white region enclosed by a greenish border, have the same sum, and may not contain repeated digits.
 All cages have different contents.
-Orange crosses are white kropke dots, the cells have a difference of one.
-Black crosses are black kropke dots, one of the cells is double the other.
+Orange crosses are White Kropke Dots, the cells have a difference of one.
+Black crosses are Black Kropke Dots, one of the cells is double the other.
 Partial negative contstraint - within cages, all kropke dots are given.
 Colours mean nothing, they're just to make the cages clearer.

 Difficulty: 2/5.
 Time: 30-40 minutes.